Yehuda-Bergstein/doomengine.python-for-mice-/README.md

 ## Changes that were made:
 - Changed all walls in the labyrinth to a shade of gray
 - Increased the resolution to 1280x720
+- When the "UP" button is pressed the map appears, and when "DOWN" is pressed the map disappears
 - Removed all other resources in the respitory and left the bare minimum for the program to run

 ## Running the labryinth